Best Hendersonville NC Restaurants Guide

-So finding a Japanese restaurant in Hendersonville with the same name seemed promising for me as an avid sushi fanatic.
-Especially when we learned that it had been voted one of the best restaurants in Hendersonville 12 years in a row!
+So finding a Japanese restaurant in Hendersonville with the same name was promising for me, as an avid sushi fanatic.
+Especially when we learned it had been voted one of the best restaurants in Hendersonville 12 years in a row!

 Opened in 2006, Umi Sushi NC offers an expansive menu that includes traditional Japanese entrees, sushi, Bento boxes, and a limited selection of Thai dishes.
 It’s especially popular in the afternoon, when local office workers meet for lunch and drinks on the shaded outdoor patio.

-At $11 to $13, their lunchtime Bento Box is an excellent deal and a delightful sampler of Japanese cuisine.
-It includes your choice of Tempura (chicken, shrimp or veggie), Teriyaki (shrimp, salmon, scallop, steak, or tofu), or Katsu (chicken or fish), plus a California Roll or Spring Roll, Bean Sprout Salad, and Pork Dumpling.
+At $11 to $13, their lunchtime Bento Box includes your choice of Tempura (chicken, shrimp or veggie), Teriyaki (shrimp, salmon, scallop, steak, or tofu), or Katsu (chicken or fish), plus a California Roll or Spring Roll, Bean Sprout Salad, and Pork Dumpling.

-Suffice it to say that Umi ranked right alongside Never Blue among our favorite of the downtown Hendersonville restaurants we visited. –by Bret Love; all photos by Bret Love & Mary Gabbett unless otherwise noted)
+Suffice it to say Umi ranked alongside Never Blue and Postero among our favorites of the downtown Hendersonville restaurants we visited. –by Bret Love; all photos by Bret Love & Mary Gabbett unless otherwise noted